TBTS-2011/Student-Management-System/README.md

-## About this application:
+# About this application:

-This is a very simple program that is made using Python and is used for storing School/college students' biodata.
-The code can be edited/customized and the server side can also be edited/customized to allow data storage, manipulation and adding extra fields using SQL.
-The version we recommend you to use is the Latest release of MySQL database.
-This application only uses two packages; therefore, it is very flexible and can be easily customized without installing too many packages.
+This program constitutes a straightforward Python application designed for the purpose of managing and storing biodata for students in educational institutions.
+The versatile nature of the code allows for seamless customization of the server side to facilitate data storage, manipulation, and the incorporation of additional fields through SQL.
+Optimal performance and functionality are ensured by employing the latest iteration of the MySQL database.
+Notably, the application's minimal reliance on external packages renders it exceptionally flexible and easily adaptable, circumventing the need for an extensive package installation process.

-### Contents:
+## Contents:

-#### This program contains:

 - Buttons (present in the left frame) to:
   - Delete